|REEL FACE:||REAL FACE:|

 It might easily be assumed that this colorful analogy is part of well-known mob lingo.
 However, it's not.
 In fact, there seems to be no record of the phrase, "I heard you paint houses," being uttered anywhere except Charles Brandt's book.
 As a result, one has to wonder if it was ever actually said at all.
 Brandt reasons that mobsters in Bufalino's crime family in northeastern Pennsylvania "have their own lingo."
 Ultimately, it was literary agent Frank Weimann who chose to use the phrase for the book's title. -Slate

 No. Sheeran's confession to his lawyer Charles Brandt that he murdered Jimmy Hoffa is the only evidence that exists.
 The confession is included in Brandt's book I Heard You Paint Houses.
 This isn't to say that the FBI hasn't tried to confirm Sheeran's claim.
 In 2005, they found 28 spots of blood in the house where Sheeran said that he shot Hoffa twice in the back of the head, subsequently dragging the body down a hallway.
 They managed to retrieve DNA from two of the spots, but it didn't match Hoffa.
+The exterior of the house can be seen in our video The Biggest Lie in The Irishman.

 The fact that a forensics team didn't enter the home until almost 30 years after the July 30, 1975 disappearance of Hoffa has made it very difficult to prove if it was indeed the location Hoffa was slain.
 It is possible that further tests of the blood and the floorboards using advanced forensics techniques could confirm Sheeran's assertion.
 As of 2018, the FBI was unwilling to comment as to whether the new testing revealed anything (Riddle documentary).
 Therefore, The Irishman's version of Hoffa's demise remains speculation.